axm-bojbog/axm-ai-agent-academy/README.md

 - Explore how Large Language Models (LLMs), retrieval-augmented generation (RAG), and orchestration come together in an agent
 - Build both **declarative** and **custom agents**
 - Enhance agents with **Topics**, **Adaptive Cards**, and **Agent Flows**

-> [!IMPORTANT]
-> Put your initials as a **prefix** to any object you are creating in any environment.
-Any Copilot Studio or SharePoint compontnets should start with your initials, followed by underscore.
-For example, every object John Johnson creates will have prefix JJ_xxx, where xxx is custom name of the object.

-> [!CAUTION]
-> **DO NOT PUBLISH** Copilot Agents that you are creating.
-Once published, agents start to generate **on-the-go cost for consumption**.
-Test the agents only by using the testing pane on the right side of the screen.

 ---